seppeclottemans/werkstuk-android/README.md

 tutorial used for basic Room and live data usage => Room + ViewModel + LiveData + RecyclerView (MVVM): https://www.youtube.com/channel/UC_Fh8kvtkVPkeihBs42jGcA (20/05/2020) various other youtube tutorials
-Android charts used: https://github.com/PhilJay/MPAndroidChart
+Android charts used: https://github.com/PhilJay/MPAndroidChart For the navigation basics I used a Bottom Navigation Activity.

 further resource references are in the code.